 I’d like to tell you that from that moment forward, it was smooth sailing, but the truth is, it wasn’t.
 We struggled on many mornings, none quite as dramatic as that second day, but hard nonetheless.

 Two shiny pennies turned it around.

 Before school each morning, we picked out two gleaming coins from the box that collects loose change in our house, the shiniest ones we could find in the bunch.

 “You put one in your pocket, and I’ll put one in mine,” I told my son.
 “Whenever you feel lonely or scared, touch your penny.
 I’ll keep one in my pocket and whenever I feel lonely or scared, I’ll touch my penny.”

-I confessed I was at home doing the very same thing (probably more often than him).
+I confessed I was at home doing the very same thing, and probably more often than he was.

 Eventually, we both settled into the new normal and didn’t worry about having pennies in our pockets at the start of the day.
 They had done their job, giving us both a little extra comfort in the next step of growing up.

 In a few days, Nolan will be a first grader, a whole year of school under his belt as he walks through the doors.
 I hope his confidence has multiplied in those 12 months, that this second time will be smooth and eagerly anticipated.

 But I’ll have a couple of shiny pennies on standby—just in case.